diff options

 MIFARE Classic system has already been shipping a much more secure system

-@@ -471,7 +457,7 @@ So, in order to save USD 1 per each issued card, the EasyCard corporation has
+@@ -471,7 +457,7 @@ So, in order to save USD 1 per each issued card, the EasyCard corporation has artificially kept down the security level of their system, not catching

 up with state-of-the-art commercially available technology.